gasymova-r/IllinoisSchool-tech-access/README.md

 # Illinois-School-tech-access
 The project uses data from the [Illinois State Board of Education](https://www.isbe.net/Pages/Data-Analysis-Reports.aspx) in an attempt to define which school districts in Illinois experience the most technology accessibility issues and potentially need more funding.
+We then attempt to identify the underlying reasons for disproportions using machine learning models.

 The "code" R Markdown file outputs an HTML file thoroughly describing the analysis (data wrangling, feature engineering, assessment of NAs, variable distributions, etc.).